vtphan/repeat-density/README.md

-This program computes various measures of genome complexity, including the I complexity, D complexity, D_k complexity and R_k complexity.
+complexity.go computes various measures of genome complexity, including the I complexity, D complexity, D_k complexity and R_k complexity.
 The program is written in the Go programming language.

+complexity.go will remove Ns from the sequence (in FASAT format).
+Long stretches of N's must be removed since they would affect incorrectly the complexity of the sequence.

 ## Usage